jen20/packer-ubuntu-zfs/README.md

 necessary if the initial packages must be obtained from a region other than `us-west-2`.

 AWS credentials are sourced from the environment using the standard AWS chain exposed by Packer.
-The template has only been tested using v1.5.5 of Packer - the latest available at the time of writing.
+The template has only been tested using v1.6.0 of Packer - the latest available at the time of writing.

 ## Running a build (Bionic and Xenial)

 Use the `bionic` or `xenial` targets of the Makefile in root of the repository to build an AMI in `us-west-2`, and copy it to all regions.
-Use a recent version of Packer - only the latest available at the time of last editing has been tested (currently: version 1.3.1).
+Use a recent version of Packer - version 1.3.1 has been tested.

 The following environment variables must be set in order for the build to succeed: